 Karen aims to drive the Global Good Awards to become a globally recognised brand that rewards ANY organisation that puts sustainability and ethical business practices at its core, demonstrating its commitment to change.

-The first 25 years of his professional career he spent influencing thought-leaders and ‘captains of industry’ towards deeper sustainability.
+The first 25 years of his professional career he spent influencing thought-leaders and captains of industry towards deeper sustainability.
 In 2005 he set up on his own as ‘The Carbon Coach’ – the world’s first.
-He is an Ambassador for Embercombe, and for Riversimple.
-In 2014 he won the edie Sustainability Leader of the Year Award.
-In March 2016 he delivered his first (sustainable) stand up comedy set in Soho – appearing as the “carbon carbon carbon carbon carbon komedian”.
+He is an Ambassador for Embercombe, and in 2014 won the edie Sustainability Leader of the Year Award.

 In 2018 Dave founded a diverse network of Olympians and sporting legends speaking out boldly on the climate emergency: ChampionsForEarth